elmar-hinz/Cool/README.md

 the implementation of `\Cool\Signal` to listen to.
 That is all to be done to register a receiver.

-The method receive accepts a `\Cool\Signal` as parameter.
-It is considered as good style to specialize this to the expected signal.

 It's up to the receiver what to do with the signal.

 ```php